CodecoolBase/diligent-academy-backend-sql-basics/tasks.md

 - Create the "Pagila" db: `npm run create-pagila-db`
 - Load the data to "Pagila" db: `npm run load-pagila-data`

+These steps can help to analyze the result:
+- Paste the results to the analyzer: https://explain.dalibo.com/plan
+- What kind of nodes do you see, what is their hierarchy?
+- Where was the most execution time was spent?
+- Where was the **row** estimation is significantly different from the actual?
+- Are there any long running seq. scans with a lot of filtered result?

+Analyze the following queries:
 - List all films.
 Analyze the query.
 - Search for the film titled "ALABAMA DEVIL", analyze the query.
 - Repeat the previous search, but display only the title.
 Analyze the query.